lsaffre/blog/docs/topics/ck.rst

 Common knowledge
 ================

-The discussion about :doc:`why_free` is part of a more general idea.
+The discussion about :doc:`/topics/whyfree/index` is part of a more general idea.
 Software must be free because it is a form of *common knowledge*.

 **Common knowledge** is knowledge that has been acquired and formulated by more than one author.
 Such knowledge should *by default*